nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/index-ShareYourARC.md

 add sidebar: _sidebars/mainSidebar.md
 ---

-In this section you can find guides on how to share and collaborate with your ARC.
+In this section you can find guides on how to share and collaborate within your ARC.